 I've also got some discount codes for the Chilipad and Ooler.
 They are:

-Click THIS LINK: OOLER sleep system and use code OOLER15 to save15% off a full OOLER sleep system at checkout.
+Click THIS LINK: OOLER sleep system and use code SLEEPME25 to save 25% off a full OOLER sleep system at checkout.

 Using these devices couldn't be easier.
 There's a core unit that pumps around the water.
 Then there's a hose and the mattress topper that actually regulates the temperature.